-- ÷ Administration and cost: The Client shall prepare tender documents containing various options and calculate the socio-economic effects of the various options described in the tender documents. - ÷ Proposals for changes requires time and resources for the contractor. - ÷ The CO2 reducing initiatives are not put out to competition and can therefore be more expensive - ÷ Initiatives need to be very specific, so small 'easy' CO2 reductions will not necessarily materialise - ÷ Incentive structure: If the winning contractor does not examine and present possible CO2 reducing measures, there is a risk that only a few measures will be implemented in the contract.
+- + Administration and cost: The Client shall prepare tender documents containing various options and calculate the socio-economic effects of the various options described in the tender documents. - ÷ Proposals for changes requires time and resources for the contractor. - + Price: The model implies that the maximum willingness to pay is always used, which means a higher cost for the Client to reduce CO2 emissions - + The CO2 reducing initiatives are not put out to competition and can therefore be more expensive - + Initiatives need to be very specific, so small 'easy' CO2 reductions will not necessarily materialise - + Incentive structure: If the winning contractor does not examine and present possible CO2 reducing measures, there is a risk that only a few measures will be implemented in the contract.